 I get that you’re an expert.
 You’ve spent the last 20 years becoming an expert, and you deserve to be recognized.

 But do you really think that it justifies creating jargon-filled, adjective-laden posts that make you sound like a modern-day wannabe Shakespeare?

 Do you have any interest in reading about marketing funnels, distribution channels, or demand generation?
 Me either.
 That’s why this post doesn’t try to impress you those fancy terms.

 It’s like you’re trying to get to the top of r/iamverysmart on purpose.

 Stop it.
+This is not valuable content.
 No one wants to read that.